// Blog / inspector

 Commands and expected checks

-- The static Inspector is regenerated from current .knowledge artifacts.
+- The static Inspector is regenerated from current .knowledge files.

 - .knowledge/inspector/index.html